costajob/app-servers/README.md

 I included Python just to see how it compares versus Ruby.
 I never had the urge to learn Python, the same way pythonians do not look at Ruby.

 ### Elixir
-[Elixir](http://elixir-lang.org/) 1.1.1 version is installed via homebrew.
+[Elixir](http://elixir-lang.org/) 1.2.5 version is installed via homebrew.
 I studied Elixir in 2015, surfing the wave of [Prag-Dave](https://pragdave.me/) enthusiasm and finding its *rubyesque* resemblance inviting.
 Being based on [Erlang](https://www.erlang.org/) it supports parallelism out of the box.
 What i miss in Elixir is the complete lack of state: maybe i've invested too much in the OOP ground.

+### Haskell
+[Haskell](https://www.haskell.org/) 7.10.3 is installed by using the Mac standard packages.
+Haskell is a purely functional, strong typed, garbage collected, compiled language.
+Haskell's terse syntax rlegates it into the accademic world.
+Above all of Haskell features i've been impressed by its elegant type inference (something very similar to Crystal too).

 ### Node.js
 [Node.js](https://nodejs.org/en/) stable version (4.x) is installed by adding nodesource repository.
 I once used to program in JavaScript much more that these days.
 I left it behind in favor or more "backend" languages.
 I know it's a shame, since V8 is pretty fast, ES6 has filled many language lacks and the rise of Node.js has proven JavaScript is much more than an in-browser tool (but also brought entropy on the table).

 ### GO
-[GO](https://golang.org/) language version 1.6.2 is installed by source.
+[GO](https://golang.org/) language version 1.6.2 is installed by Mac's installer.
 GO focuses on simplicity, by intentionally lacking features considered redundant (i.e. inheritance, exception handling, generics).
 It tries to address verbosity by using type inference, duck typing and a dry syntax.
 At the same time GO takes a straight approach to parallelism, coming with build in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (goroutines).